almlid/NytteveksterApi/README.md

 - **Feedback:** Share your thoughts and ideas.

-Feel free to open issues, submit pull requests, or provide feedback.
+Feel free to contribute!
 Together, we can make this project even better.

 Thank you for your interest in Nyttevekster API!